 On the Basic Information section, perform below steps:

 a.
 In the First Name textbox, type first name of user as Britta.

 b.
 In the Last Name textbox, type last name of user as Simon.

 c.
 In the Email Address textbox, type the email address of Britta Simon as firstname.lastname@example.org.

 The Azure AD account holder will receive an email and follow a link to confirm their account before it becomes active.You can use any other Citrix ShareFile user account creation tools or APIs provided by Citrix ShareFile to provision Azure AD user accounts.

-When you click the Citrix ShareFile tile in the Access Panel, you should get automatically signed-on to your Citrix ShareFile application.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the Citrix ShareFile tile in the My Apps, this will redirect to Citrix ShareFile Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.

 Once you configure Citrix ShareFile you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Defender for Cloud Apps.

 Submit and view feedback for